-The Arkema group is developing new applications in both microelectronics and organic electronics.
+Based on organic electronics, Arkema is developing applications in microelectronics.
 Research work is being conducted in partnership with industry and CEA.

 Resorting to nanostructuring

-The Arkema group’s expertise in DSA (direct self-assembly) for block copolymers is opening the door to new opportunities in the semiconductor industry.
-This innovative industrial solution might even make it possible to go beyond the limits of optical lithography and therefore to continue following Moore’s Law.
-The latter predicts that the number of transistors in microprocessors will double every two years.
+This innovative solution might even make it possible to go beyond the limits of optical lithography and therefore to continue following Moore’s Law.
+The latter predicts that the number of transistors in microprocessors will double every eighteen months.

 Developing organic electronics

 The use of organic materials, rather than silicon, may give rise to a new field of printable, transparent and flexible electronic components.